Founded in 2009, Purpose New York serves as our headquarters.

 When not thinking about making projects their best and how to better organize all of those folders, Morgan is considering her next meal, hoarding craft supplies that she may or may not use one day and attempting to stay up-to-date on the sustainable fashion world.

-Omar is an Associate Campaign Director at Purpose, bringing a range of experience spanning political advocacy, community organizing, and media development.
+Omar is a Campaign Director at Purpose, leveraging over 15 years of experience spanning political advocacy, community organizing, and narrative development.
 He centers intersectionality, authentic storytelling and asset-based leadership as vehicles for movement building, working with impacted stakeholders to drive high-impact grassroots action.
+Working across Labs and Agency at Purpose, a few of Omar's recent projects have included delivering campaigns on immigrant and migrant inclusion for the Global Forum on Migration and Development, research and strategy on digital threats to society for Luminate, and training on narrative change for organizations selected for the Voices for Economic Opportunity Incubator.

 Omar has a Masters of Social Work from the City University of New York at Hunter College and a BFA in Film & Television from the University of California, Los Angeles (UCLA).
-In a former life, Omar worked in Hollywood as an aspiring filmmaker, so you may still find him tinkering on a screenplay or two.
+Having worked at Paramount Pictures, New Regency Productions, and the Doha Film Institute, Omar is still passionate about the power of filmmaking and you may find him tinkering on a screenplay or two.

-Prachi is an Associate Strategy Director at Purpose and an experienced organizer who has developed compelling campaigns and creative mobilizations, which have been featured in national publications like the New York Times, to help solve society’s most pressing issues.
+Prachi is an Associate Strategy Director & Strategy Lead in the NY office, and an experienced organizer who has developed compelling campaigns and creative mobilizations, which have been featured in national publications like the New York Times, to help solve society’s most pressing issues.

 Before joining Purpose, Prachi worked for Amnesty International where she led Amnesty’s Innovation Lab working at the intersection of technology, human rights and participation.
 Prachi helped design their lean impact accelerator which was tasked with scaling and testing new ideas.
 Prior to that, Prachi worked as a community organizer at Amnesty focusing on refugee and migrant rights.
 She led Amnesty’s family detention organizing strategy in Berks, Pennsylvania which resulted in the release of the four remaining "Castro" families (Castro v.
 DHS) who had been detained for more than 600 days.